marcosjbarroso82/dev-env/readme.md

 # Docker Image ubuntu-dev
 Docker image to use as dev environment.
+This image can run gui apps like Atom editor.

 ## Install
 Si no existe ~/.Xauthority, hay que crearlo